 - Try to relax and rest – you don’t have to do chores!

-- Spend time reading a favourite book, listening to you favourite music, find a tv series you’ve always meant to watch
+- Spend time reading a favourite book, listening to your favourite music, find a tv series you’ve always meant to watch.

 Training, Qualifications, Registration